-I’d been through Creede a couple times, but always as we were on our way to some place else.
-I’d never taken the time to hang out and check things out.
+I’d been through Creede a couple times, but always when on my way some place else.
+I’d never taken the time to hang out and explore.
 So I loaded up my camping gear and Moki and we headed to the hills.
-My goal was to check out some mining ruins, take a some photos and get a little closer view with my drone.
+My goal was to check out some mining ruins, take some photos and get a little closer view with the drone.

 I arrived in the early afternoon and stumbled upon the Bachelor Loop, an interpertive road up into the hills above Creede.
-The route winds past a dozen or so historical sites, including mines and the meadow where the town of Bachelor once stood, the loop’s namesake.
+The route winds past a dozen or so historical sites, including mines, mills and the meadow where the town of Bachelor once stood, the loop’s namesake.
 Right out of Creede I was stunned my some amazing mining ruins.
-A terraced hillside up impossibly steeps canyon slopes contains the remnants of an old mill where the ore brought to the surface was crushed and processed to help reveal the valuable gold, silver and other valuble minerals inside.
+A terraced hillside up impossibly steeps canyon slopes contains the remnants of an old mill where the ore brought to the surface was crushed and processed to help reveal the gold, silver and other valuable minerals inside.

 A little further up the canyon is an enormous still intact timber stamping mill (the photo on this page shows the scale next to my truck).
 More mining ruins are found along this route, but the first few are by far the best.
 The rest of the route provides beautiful views and a cool respite from the heat of the valley.